dvirkap/gallery/README.md

-# [Cosing Academy - Base Gallery]
+# [DVir kaplan - Projects Gallery]
-A responsive portfolio grid to be used by Coding Academy students

-## Usage
+showcase of past projects

+#Disclaimer

+To be used with caution!!!
 ### Basic Usage

-After downloading, simply edit the HTML, CSS and JS files included with the template to Make-it-Yours.
+Just open and enjoy ;-)

 ## Copyright and License